Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 - Description includes helpful graphics and footprint map

-We ran the Mars Hydro TS 3000 in our grow room, and it quickly proved itself as a top-tier choice for larger setups.
-It handled a full 4’x4′ bloom space with ease, and when we expanded to 5’x5′ during veg, it still delivered strong, even coverage.
+We ran the Mars Hydro TS 3000 in our grow room, and it earned its place fast.
+It handled a full 4’x4′ bloom space without breaking a sweat, and when we stretched the canopy to 5’x5′ during veg, coverage stayed strong and even throughout.

 Specs: